 What Is ERISA?

 The Employee Retirement Income Security Act is a federal law that creates safeguards for employer-sponsored benefits plans, such as AD&D coverage.
-It is meant to help employees, but it can be complicated and hard to understand.
+It can help employees, but it can be complicated and hard to understand.

-Through ERISA, employees have a mechanism to appeal when they receive a benefits denial.
+Through ERISA, employees have a mechanism to appeal a benefits denial.
 In some cases, they may have recourse for a lawsuit in federal court.
 ERISA covers most benefits plans for private-sector employees.

 A Shreveport AD&D lawyer can help you better understand how ERISA relates to your claim, as well as how to navigate the claims and appeals processes.